jreisinger/docs/data/notes/sec/basics.md

 Clarity and simplicity

-* obscurity and complexity in code, processes, communication hide (security) problems
+* obscurity and complexity in code, processes and communication hide (security) problems
 * easy to understand and easy to use security controls and tools are more likely to be used (correctly)

-Least privilege
+Limit attack surface

-* people and programs (and their modules) should be able to access only what they need to do their job, and no more
+* attack surface is all possible ways a system can be attacked (through user, system, network)
-* this limits the blast radius when system gets compromised
+* higher complexity means bigger attack surface
-* deny by default
+* bigger attack surface means higher probability of getting attacked
-* apply to FW rules, user permissions, file permissions and any other access control situation
+* apply to exposed systems, unnecessary services, underused systems

 Defense in depth